Jack was starting to wonder perhaps if he'd done something wrong.

 Nevertheless, warm hugs and gentle jokes were the only method he knew and so he wrapped a comforting arm around her thin shoulders, noting that she continued to sit still as a rock, not even glancing his way as he tried to coax a smile out of her.

 Jazz didn't say a word as she pushed herself away from her unfinished breakfast and left the room.

 "Hey Mads!" his voice boomed over the noise of his wife's current project.
 He strained to see through the bright light of her blow torch at the large gun-like weapon on the table.
-Jack whistled in appreciation is he took in the size of what he assumed was some kind of rocket launcher.
+Jack whistled in appreciation is he took in the size of the rocket launcher.
 "So what are we calling this one?
 Ooh!
 How about, The Fenton Spectre 'Sploder!"

-Maddie's goggles made it difficult to see what expression adorned her face, but her tensed shoulders and the shaky grip on the blow torch told him that she was most certainly upset about something.
+Maddie's goggles made it difficult to see her expression, but her tense shoulders and the shaky grip on the blow torch told him that she was certainly upset about something.

 The light from the blow torch snapped off and Jack had to blink the bright spots it left behind from his vision, trying to peer through the blotches to find any indication that Maddie was going to acknowledge his presence.
 It seemed as though she'd looked his way for a moment but before his eyes could clear enough to meet hers she'd looked away again.

-Jack watched, puzzled as his wife raised a hand to cover her mouth and catch the sob that ripped its way from her throat, she hadn't succeeded as the sound echoed across the lab and tore its way straight through Jack's heart, causing his eyes to sting and his throat to close up.
+Jack watched, puzzled as his wife raised a hand to cover her mouth and catch the sob that ripped its way from her throat, she hadn't succeeded as the sound echoed across the lab and tore its way straight through Jack's heart, his eyes stung and his throat closed up at the sound.